-On October 3, 2014, the stockholders approved the 2014 Plan.
-On June 20, 2017, the Company's Board of Directors amended the 2014 Plan (the "Amended 2014 Plan").
+On October 3, 2014, the stockholders approved the 2014 Equity Incentive Plan.
+On June 20, 2017, the Company's Board of Directors amended the 2014 Equity Incentive Plan, or the Amended 2014 Plan.
 On July 31, 2017, the stockholders approved this amendment.
+On January 1, 2020, Protara Therapeutics, Inc. amended its Amended and Restated 2014 Equity Incentive Plan.

-The Amended 2014 Plan provides for the grant of incentive and non-statutory stock options, stock appreciation rights, restricted stock and stock unit awards, performance units, stock grants and qualified performance-based awards.
-The 2014 Plan provides that the number of shares reserved and available for issuance under the 2014 Plan will automatically increase each January 1, beginning January 1, 2015 by four percent of the outstanding shares of Common Stock on the immediately preceding December 31 or such lesser number of shares as determined by the Company's Board of Directors prior to each such January 1st.
-The Amended 2014 Plan clarifies that the number of shares for purposes of calculating the evergreen feature includes the number of shares of Common Stock issuable upon conversion of any security that the Company may issue that is convertible into or exchangeable for Common Stock, including, but not limited to, preferred stock or warrants.
-As of March 31, 2021, 597,654 shares remain available to be issued under the Amended 2014 Plan.
-On January 1, 2021, pursuant to the Amended 2014 Plan's annual evergreen feature, the number of shares authorized under the Amended 2014 Plan was increased by 812,889 shares to 1,861,189 shares.
+The Amended and Restated 2014 Plan, as amended provides for the grant of incentive and non-statutory stock options, stock appreciation rights, restricted stock and stock unit awards, performance units, stock grants and qualified performance-based awards.
+The Amended and Restated 2014 Plan, as amended provides that the number of shares reserved and available for issuance will automatically increase each January 1, by four percent of the Company's common stock on the immediately preceding December 31, adjusted for the number of shares of the Company's common stock issuable upon conversion of any security that the Company may issue that is convertible into or exchangeable for the Company's common stock, or such lesser number of shares as determined by the Company's Board of Directors.

+On January 1, 2022, pursuant to the Amended and Restated 2014 Plan, as amended annual evergreen feature, the number of shares authorized under the Amended and Restated 2014 Plan, as amended was increased by 840,181 shares to 1,238,785 shares.
+As of March 31, 2022, 474,720 shares remain available to be issued under the Amended and Restated 2014 Plan, as amended.

 Terms of the stock awards, including vesting requirements, are determined by the Board of Directors, subject to the provisions of the plans.
-Certain awards provide for accelerated vesting if there is a change in control as defined in the plans.
+Certain awards provide for accelerated vesting if there is a change in control as defined in the plan.